ToolJet/ToolJet/docs/versioned_docs/version-2.0.0-beta/data-sources/run-py.md

 #### Example: Using Python code to trigger component specific actions

 - Let's drag a **button** and a **text** widget onto the canvas.
 We will set a text on the text component and trigger button click event from the Python query.
-- Click on the `+` on the query panel to create a query and select **Run JavaScript code** from the available datasources
+- Click on the `+` on the query panel to create a query and select **Run Python code** from the available datasources
 - Let's write the code in **Python Editor** and save the query:

     ```python